2-88/Application-of-Data-Mining-in-Customer-Segmentation-/README.md

 ![](https://github.com/2-88/Application-of-Data-Mining-in-Customer-Segmentation-/blob/main/Screenshot%20(15).png)

 ### Data Transformation
  All invoices without a customer ID were dropped.
 Invoices with zero prices as well as ones with invoice numbers containing the letter "C", showing a cancelled transaction were also dropped.
-Data was then aggregated by customers using customer ID.
+Data was then aggregated by most recent date and grouped by customer using customer ID.

 ![]( https://github.com/2-88/Application-of-Data-Mining-in-Customer-Segmentation-/blob/main/Screenshot%202023-11-05%20at%2015-04-05%20Google%20Colaboratory(1).png)